3 Things to Watch in the Stock Market This Week

-Stocks posted significant gains for the second straight week last week.
-Both the S&P 500 (SNPINDEX: ^GSPC) and the Dow Jones Industrial Average (DJINDICES: ^DJI) gained roughly 3%.
+Stocks managed significant gains for the third straight week last week, with both the S&P 500 and the Dow Jones Industrial Average gaining more than 1%.
+That added to a volatile, but overall strong start to 2019 for major U.S. indexes, which are up 6% to date.

-The boost contributed to an epic start to 2019.
-As you can see below, major stock indexes have climbed 6% in less than three weeks.

-Earnings season marches on over the next few days, and reports from Johnson & Johnson (NYSE: JNJ), Procter & Gamble (NYSE: PG), and Starbucks (NASDAQ: SBUX) could send these stocks moving in the trading week ahead.
+Hundreds of companies will post fourth-quarter earnings results over the next few days.
+That includes tech giants that have stumbled in recent months.
+Below, we'll take a look at the metrics that could send shares of Apple (NASDAQ: AAPL), Facebook (NASDAQ: FB), and eBay (NASDAQ: EBAY) moving in the trading week ahead.

 Image source: Getty Images.